YOU'VE GOT QUESTIONS...

 Couldn’t be easier!
 We’re one block east of the Cote Ste.
 Catherine metro station, next door to the Jewish General Hospital (corner of Lavoie St.).

 Glad you asked!
-Our space is also used by a number of 12-step groups, including Narcotics Anonymous, Gamblers Anonymous, Marijuana Anonymous, Cocaine Anonymous, and Survivors of Incest and Sexual Abuse Anonymous.
+Our space is also used by a number of 12-step groups, including Cocaine Anonymous, Marijuana Anonymous, Codependents Anonymous, Emotions Anonymous (for Women), Gamblers Anonymous, and Survivors of Incest and Sexual Abuse Anonymous.

 In brief, drugs can be considered harmful when their use causes negative physical, mental, social, legal or economic problems.